score-p/otf2_merger/README.md

 ```
 A user needs to input the following options to achieve a successful unified trace:

-1) --traceFile - Input the number of trace files needs to be unified with their respective absolute paths.
+`--traceFile` - Input the number of trace files needs to be unified with their respective absolute paths.
-For example: --traceFile "/home/otf2Merger/traces/comp1/traces.otf2"
+For example: `--traceFile "/home/otf2Merger/traces/comp1/traces.otf2"`

-             --traceFile "/home/otf2Merger/traces/comp2/traces.otf2"
+`--commGroupPattern` - Input the user defined pattern name to be used by Comm and Location Group Definitions in the unified trace.

-2) --commGroupPattern - Input the user defined pattern name to be used by Comm and Location Group Definitions in the unified trace.
+For example: `--commGroupPattern "pycomp"`

-For example: --commGroupPattern "pycomp"
+`--outputPath` - The user has to set the output path for the unified trace.

-3) --outputPath - The user has to set the output path for the unified trace.
-For example: --outputPath "/home/otf2Merger/traces/unified"
+For example: `--outputPath "/home/otf2Merger/traces/unified"`

-4) --mergedTraceName - The user can provide the output trace name, by default it    is "traces".
+`--mergedTraceName` - The user can provide the output trace name, by default its "traces".
 This particular argument is optional.

 Example run:
 ```